jaluspeet/configs/README.md

 If you want to be as cool as me: with `stow` installed, just do `./deploy.sh`.
 It will symlink every config file in here to where it belongs (in your home directory).
+Of course, you can also just copy the files you want manually.

 ## note
 `Alacritty` doesn't get symlinked and if you want also that you should copy `.config/alacritty/alacritty.toml` manually to the same path in your home.